 So here I am at round two in the boxing ring of Hell, which appears to be the round where I finally…after so many years of running, numbing, and distracting myself from it…I finally turn around and face the pain.
 Where I finally look at it, identify it, feel it, and learn what to actually do with it.
 No more stuffing, no more dismissing, no more running, no more denying, no more distracting.
 Just looking at it.
 Feeling it.
 Dealing with it.
 And finally…finally…moving on from it.

-You say the word healing and people think of angels coming down from Heaven with “healing in their wings” and dropping a handful of fairy dust that magically dissolves all pain and suffering.
+You say the word healing and people think of angels coming down from Heaven and dropping a handful of fairy dust that magically dissolves all pain and suffering.
 I mean, maybe that’s how it works for some people.
 But that is not how it is working for me.

 Yes, it’s a fight to the death.
 But it will not be MY death.